 Holy Roman Emperor and Henry VIII.
 The secret treaty agreed a joint invasion of France within the next two years.

 11th October 1521

-Henry VIII was given the title Defender of the Faith by the Pope after he wrote a book denouncing Protestantism called Fidei Defensor.
+Henry VIII was given the title Defender of the Faith by the Pope after he wrote the book Fidei Defensor which denounced Protestantism.

 Anne Boleyn joined the court of Henry VIII and Catherine of Aragon.

 Henry’s illegitimate son, Henry Fitzroy, was created Duke of Richmond.